MarkBersalona/Sentry_Simulator/README.md

 <img src="Sensaphone_Sentry_Simulator_20231201.jpg" alt="Sentry Simulator hooked up" />

 I struggled with creating a FreeRTOS project from scratch.
 The skeleton project created with FreeRTOS enabled and selected had no hooks for any RTOS tasks, queues, semaphores nor any other RTOS constructs.
 I tried copying/pasting from the FreeRTOS examples, but that would only result in weird build failures (failures were in FreeRTOS, not being able to find its own functions!).
 Finally got a FreeRTOS project by copying an existing FreeRTOS example project.
 - In fact NXP documentation suggests that, to create a new project using some particular feature, to copy the relevant example project and edit it!
+(To be fair, FreeRTOS makes the same suggestion.)

 ### Initial impressions
 - Like the Silicon Labs Simplicity Studio IDE, MCUXpresso IDE makes example projects and demos more accessible than in STM32CubeIDE.
 - Clock configuration appears comprehensive, though not graphical like STM32CubeIDE
 - Adding/modifying FreeRTOS items like tasks, queues and semaphores/mutexes is done by copying/pasting or otherwise manually typing into code; it requires more FreeRTOS expertise.
 In contrast, STM32CubeIDE offers graphical selectors and other GUI items; it requires less FreeRTOS expertise.
-(I haven't tried Azure RTOS, and NXP provides no examples.)
+(I haven't tried Azure RTOS.)

 ### TODO things to add
 - watchdog timer/timeout
 - blink LED from Output task
 - recognize/debounce button press via Input task, i.e. simulate Reset-To-Defaults button
 - accept simple Diagnostic commands from the debug serial port
+- if a real-time clock is available, use it for at least elapsed times
 - read/write the QSPI flash chip, which also seems to be used for application storage; alternatively read/write the SD card for storage (but isn't that <em>file</em> storage?)
 - access the Ethernet port via Network task for nonsecure connections (echo servers; NTP servers; ping Google)
 - attempt secure connection with Sensaphone server